prayutjain/LabRAG/README.md

 ## System Overview

 This document provides comprehensive specifications for implementing a production-ready Retrieval-Augmented Generation (RAG) system designed specifically for laboratory instrument manuals and protocols.
-The system manages **30 laboratories**, up to **100 instruments per lab**, and up to **50 manuals per instrument** (2-20MB each), providing intelligent query responses with accurate citations and safety awareness.
+The system manages multiple labs and their data separately, with up to **100 instruments per lab**, and up to **50 manuals per instrument** (2-20MB each), providing intelligent query responses with accurate citations and safety awareness.

 ## 🔧 Core Technology Stack